ramankishore26/PROMPT-ENGINEERING-EXP-NO-1/README.md

 # RAMAN KISHORE C (212223080041) MECH
 # Write a bedtime story about a bat who is afraid of dark for children aged 5 to 7.

-Alright, here’s a sweet, bedtime-friendly story for a 5–7-year-old about a bat who’s afraid of the dark — with just enough warmth, humor, and a happy ending to send them to sleep smiling.

----

 **🦇 "Benny the Bat Who Was Afraid of the Dark"**